Twelve Apostles Council

 District Deputy

-Charles Tartaro GK
+Charles Tartaro PGK

 Warden